AxdeKlerk/SLP/README.md

 ### 5.1 Credits

-Below are the list of resources that I used to complete this project along with aknowledgements for the people who have supportedme and helped me test my ideas.
+Below are the list of resources that I used to complete this project along with acknowledgements for the people who have supportedme and helped me test my ideas.

 - Short Pixel for image compressions
 - The following resources were used to help with the development of the website: